bennywwg/citrus/README.md

-A simple and safe Entity Element System framework for rust.
+A simple and safe Entity Component (aka Element) System framework for rust.

 # Structure